Plumbers Don't Wear Ties: Plot

 A full motion video clip features the character Jane introducing the player to the main objective and basic rules of the game.
-From that point onwards the entire format is that of still photographs with actors reading the dialogue.
+From that point onwards, the entire format is that of still photographs with actors reading the dialogue.
 The narrator also changes once during the game, before being changed back to the original a few scenes later.

 In the early 1990s, Los Angeles locals John (Edward J. Foster) and Jane (Jeanne Basone), are both being pressured by their respective parents to find a suitable spouse.
 John, a plumber, is told by his mother (Violetta Gevorkian, voiced by Samantha Eggersoll) to go to her house with the girl she had set a date up with, Amy, for dinner at 6:00 pm.
-College student Jane, meanwhile, who is considered a "daddy's girl", is going to a job interview, having disliked her coworkers at her previous job.
+Jane, meanwhile, a college student who is considered a "daddy's girl", is going to a job interview, having disliked her coworkers at her previous job.

 John and Jane both meet in a parking lot by 8:00 AM and John instantly falls in love with Jane, calling her "perfect".
-John decides not to go to work and stays in the parking lot to wait for Jane to leave from her job interview so he can meet Jane again, thinking it is more important than his job, possibly due to the fact his mother's wanting of a spouse for him.
+John decides not to go to work and stays in the parking lot to wait for Jane to leave from her job interview so he can meet Jane again, thinking it is more important than his job, possibly due to his mother's wanting of a spouse for him.
 Around this time, it is revealed that the game is narrated by Harry Armis (who also played Jane's father).